changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 *Exercise*:

 > Let our vectors be the positive, non-zero real numbers.
-How can we define vector addition and the zero vector such that this forms a real vector space?
+How can we define vector addition and the zero vector such that this forms a valid vector space?
 Remember our zero vector cannot be the real number $0.0$ because we have only the positive, non-zero real numbers.
 How can we define scalar multiplication using all real numbers (positive, negative, and zero) as our